spyoungtech/grequests/README.rst

-GRequests: Asyncronous Requests
+ERequests: Asyncronous Requests
 ===============================

-GRequests allows you to use Requests with Gevent to make asyncronous HTTP Requests easily.
+ERequests allows you to use Requests with Eventlet to make asyncronous HTTP Requests easily.

+ERequests is a port to Eventlet of Kenneth Reitz's grequests (https://github.com/kennethreitz/grequests)

 Usage
 -----

 Usage is simple::

-    import grequests
+    import erequests

     urls = [
         'http://www.heroku.com',